Basil, Genovese

 Care Guide: Bouquet Compact is a compact version of the beloved aromatic herb, reaching only 18″ tall, making it a perfect choice for container gardens both indoors and outdoors.
 Features a full distinctive tangy dill flavor in its leaves and seeds, which can be dried for later use.
 Sow directly into well-draining soil in containers or a sunny, protected spot […]

 Care Guide: Standing 12-36 inches tall, these beautiful flowers will create a show-stopping display in your outdoor space.
 As a late spring bloomer, Russell Lupine graces your garden with its majestic presence from late May to mid-June.
-Russell Lupine thrives in full sun and enjoys moderate to moist conditions, making it a versatile and easy-to-grow plant.
-Its adaptability makes it […]
+It’s important to note that plants and seeds are poisonous to livestock, so take necessary precautions if you have farm animals nearby.
+Blooms […]

 Marjoram